 We'll follow the ordinary process of seeking cooperation and extradition.

-What is so amazing to me is this is that there are anybody at this point that could be surprised about all of this.
+What is so amazing to me is this, is that there's anybody at this point that could be surprised about all of this.

 That's what shocks me.

-And over the course of the last year, as we have been doing our job on Uranium One and other stories, well, we found out that this is particularly involving Uranium One, that Vladimir Putin had a network, and that we had an informant inside of Putin's network at the time.
+And over the course of the last year, as we have been doing our job on Uranium-1 and other stories, well, we found out that this is particularly involving Uranium-1, that Vladimir Putin had a network and that we had an informant inside of Putin's network at the time.

-This is 18 months before Cyfius goes forward and with the nine separate agencies in the approval of uranium one.
+This is 18 months before Scipius goes forward with the nine separate agencies in the approval of Uranium One.

 And within the network, our informant who testified in the last couple of weeks before three congressional committees, he was aware of Putin's people involved in bribery and extortion and money laundering and kickbacks and other types of racketeering.

-And this was all designed and the whole motive was to get a foothold in the uranium market in America, a full 18 months before the approval process.
+And this was all designed, and the whole motive was to get a foothold in the uranium market in America.

-Knowing that we don't have enough uranium ourselves, why would Cypheus allow a foreign entity to take control of what is up to 20% of America's uranium, the foundational material for nuclear weapons.
+So, the question is: knowing all of this, having an informant inside of this network of Putin, this is 2009, knowing that we don't have enough uranium ourselves, why would CFIA allow a foreign entity to take control of what is up to 20% of America's uranium, the foundational material for nuclear weapons?

 We've been telling you about Russian interference, Russian influence in this country now for a long time.